CartoDB/documentation/app/content/deck-gl/customizing-the-cartolayer-style.md

 These scales map the domain of values into a range.
 The range can be an array of colors in RGB[A] format if you want to create a choropleth map or an array of numbers if you want to create a proportional symbol map.

 For example, if you want to create a choropleth map with a quantize (equal intervals) scale with five different classes, you must specify an array with five colors and the domain for your values.
-In this case we are going to apply the colors to populated places with a population between 1 million (1e6) and 1 billion (1e9).
-Then we need use the `getFillColor` accessor to retrieve the corresponding color for each feature property value:
+In this case we are going to apply the colors to places with a population between 1 million (1e6) and 1 billion (1e9).
+We need to use the `getFillColor` accessor to retrieve the corresponding color for each feature property value:

 ```javascript
 const colors = [